MukhlasAdib/pystream-pipeline/README.md

 pip install pystream-pipeline
 ```

 If you want to build this package from source or develop it, we recommend you to use Poetry.
-First install Poetry by following the instructions in its documentation site (you can google it).
+First install Poetry by following the instructions in [its documentation site](https://python-poetry.org/docs/#installation).
 Then clone this repository and install all the dependencies.
 Poetry can help you do this and it will also setup a new virtual environment for you.

 ```bash
 poetry install